vuralberkem/vuralberkem.github.io/_pages/about.md

 * **M.Sc. in Biomedical Engineering** - [Politecnico di Milano](https://www.polimi.it/en).
 I specialized in cardiovascular system modeling using neural networks, working under the supervision of **Prof. Giuseppe Baselli**.
 * **B.Sc. in Mechatronics Engineering** - [Yildiz Technical University](https://mkt.yildiz.edu.tr/en), where I focused on lower-limb exoskeleton design under the supervision of **Prof. Cuneyt Yilmaz**.

-### Interdisciplinary Interests

-Beyond biorobotics and mechatoronics engineering, I have a strong interest in **management, economics, and basically all social sciences**.
-This diverse background allows me to approach technical problems from different perspectives.
-You will find reflections of these interests in my [blog posts](/year-archive/), where I explore topics ranging from data-driven decision-making to social dynamics.

 ### Research Interests